Boston bombing victims recall day of pain, chaos, grief

 Tsarnaev's lawyers opted to delay their opening statement until next week.

-In an apparent effort to anticipate a likely defense argument, Pellegrini argued that Tsarnaev's actions could not be blamed on his troubled family.
+In an apparent effort to anticipate a likely defence argument, Pellegrini argued that Tsarnaev's actions could not be blamed on his troubled family.

 "You may hear about family dynamics, family history, family dysfunction," Pellegrini said.
 "But many people, millions of people, I would venture, face troubles throughout their lives.
 Who among them murders people with a bomb?"